Krught/jellyfin-plugin-auto-collections-random-collections/README.md

 ### Collections Aren't Changing

 This is normal behavior!
-The plugin uses smart caching:
-- ✅ 70% of the time: Returns cached collections (consistent experience)
+Collections are cached for the configured update interval:
+- ✅ Collections update automatically based on the **Collection Update Interval** setting (default: 24 hours)
+- ✅ This provides a consistent experience and reduces server load
-- ✅ 30% of the time: Selects new random collections
+- ✅ All users see the same collections (instance-level, not per-user)
-- ✅ On configuration change: Cache is cleared

-**To force new collections:**
+**To force new collections immediately:**
+- Click the **Rerandomize Sections** button in the plugin settings page
-- Use the API endpoint: `POST /RandomCollections/Refresh`
+- Or use the API endpoint: `POST /RandomCollections/Refresh`
-- Or change the plugin configuration and save
+- Or change any plugin setting and save (this clears the cache)
+- Or adjust the **Collection Update Interval** to refresh more frequently

 ### The Plugin Isn't in the Catalog